Wingtail/VocabularyMemorizer/README.md

 ### Using VocabularyMemorizer

 * Make sure you are connected to the internet.
-VocabularyMemorizer accesses the internet to retrieve the definitions, synonyms, and etymology for each word.
+VocabularyMemorizer uses web-scraping features to retrieve the definitions, synonyms, and etymology for each word.

 #### Loading your wordlist into VocabularyMemorizer